 The test results shall be compared to the limits prescribed in paragraph 5.3.1.4. of this Regulation and the average emission of each pollutant in grams per kilometre for Condition A shall be calculated (M1i).

-In the case of testing according to paragraph 3.2.2.6.2.1., (M1i) is simply the result of the single combined cycle run.
+In the case of testing according to paragraph 3.2.2.6.2.1. of this annex, (M1i) is simply the result of the single combined cycle run.

-In the case of testing according to paragraph 3.2.2.6.2.2., the test result of each combined cycle run M1ia, multiplied by the appropriate deterioration and Ki factors, shall be less than the limits prescribed in paragraph 5.3.1.4. of this Regulation.
-For the purposes of the calculation in paragraph 3.2.4., M1i shall be defined as:
+In the case of testing according to paragraph 3.2.2.6.2.2. of this annex, the test result of each combined cycle run M1ia, multiplied by the appropriate deterioration and Ki factors, shall be less than the limits prescribed in paragraph 5.3.1.4. of this Regulation.
+For the purposes of the calculation in paragraph 3.2.4. of this annex, M1i shall be defined as:

 Where: